owlcms/owlcms-controlpanel/README.md

 ### Building Notes:
 - must be built on Linux (the fyne go-gl dependency on Windows is broken).
 - use fyne-cross to generate the pi and Windows binary.

+### To be explored
+- download and extract Federation-specific overrides